 (win their hearts and minds)

 Reward good behaviour.
 Find an incentive for staff – it doesn’t have to be financial.
 Focus on the changes that will save the most money.
 Worry less about smaller things (like phone chargers).
-If staff changing their behaviour, find the root of the problem.
-And don’t be scared of tackling issues such as workplace temperature.
+Don’t be scared of tackling issues e.g. workplace temperature.
 Make staff feel part of something good but try not to preach.
 Posters and emails should be light-hearted.

 6. Keep warm